About Our School

 Sacraments

 Many of our pupils are prepared for the Sacraments of Communion and Confirmation in co-operation with parents/guardians, parish clergy and the parish co-ordinator.
-Our school chaplain is Father Éamann Cahill, who is also the Parish Priest in the Church of the Annunciation, Finglas West, in whose parish our school is situated.
-Our parish coordinator is John Graham.
 We encourage respect and inclusion and cater for pupils of many religions and none.

 Parents and Guardians

-Parents/Guardians are seen as an integral part of St. Brigid’s School Community and are encouraged to become actively involved in all aspects of the school such as planning and policy making, shared reading, Maths for Fun, Literacy for Fun, etc. Parents and Guardians are also welcome to participate in class-work and activities after consultation with class teachers.
-Opportunities for further education of parents and guardians are provided by our Home School Community Liaison Co-ordinator.
+Parents/Guardians are seen as an integral part of St. Brigid’s School Community and are encouraged to become actively involved in all aspects of the school such as planning and policy making, shared reading, Maths for Fun, Literacy for Fun, etc. Opportunities for further education of parents and guardians are provided by our Home School Community Liaison Co-ordinator.

 Links with Agencies and the Community

 St. Brigid’s has established links with many agencies for the benefit of the pupils.
 Among them are: Erin’s Isle G.A.A.
-Club, which provides coaches who work on the skills of camogie and football at certain times of year; The School Completion Programme provides therapies and homework club supervisors; Volunteers organise breakfast and assist in the running of the library and organising the annual raffles, Sales of Work and Book Fair; Glanmore Foods provide lunch to our pupils and organise trips around their factory; Our local youth club has placed its facilities at our disposal; Dublin Corporation Parks Department has been a strong supporter of our environmental efforts; local shops and banks provide some items for the Sale of Work, Fun Day and Raffles.
-Finglas Credit Union organise art and general knowledge competitions; Dublin Bus fund an art competition and organise free trips; Dublin Fire Brigade organise a writing competition and tours of the Fire Stations.
+Club, which provides coaches who work on the skills of camogie and football at certain times of year; The School Completion Programme provides key work support.
+Staff support the running of the Breakfast Club; Carambola provides lunch to our pupils; Our local youth club has placed its facilities at our disposal; Dublin Corporation Parks Department has been a strong supporter of our environmental efforts; Finglas Credit Union organise art and general knowledge competitions; Dublin Bus fund an art competition and organise free trips; Dublin Fire Brigade organise a writing competition and tours of the Fire Stations.